html-graph/html-graph.github.io/content/getting-started.md

 </script>
 {{< /code >}}

+The next part will guide you through graph visualization step-by-step.
+If you prefer to see the final implementation first, you can jump directly to the [end result](#end-result) and explore the details afterwards.

 Now that we've initialized the canvas, let's define a proper application structure.
 Using ES6 classes helps to organize our code: